Dr.

 Intraspecific variation in Fagus sylvatica

-With Prof. Meredith Schuman at the Department of Geography at the University of Zurich, we are working on measuring the intraspecific trait and genetic variation in beech (Fagus sylvatica) and how it responds to both the biotic and abiotic environment.
+With Prof. Meredith Schuman at the Department of Geography at the University of Zurich, we are working on measuring the intraspecific trait and genetic variation in European beech (Fagus sylvatica) and how it responds to both the biotic and abiotic environment.
 To do so, we're using a blend of ecological genomics and remote sensing tools.

 DJI_0919